rootUJ99/rootUJ99/README.md

 ### I'm a Software Engineer from Mumbai

-🤩 I primarily work on React who holds knowledge of Node and Django as well
+🤩 I primarily work on React, who holds knowledge of Node and Django as well

-🤓 I'm a Anime and Manga nerd, who loves to read Books and maybe sometimes sketching
+🤓 I'm a Anime and Manga nerd, who loves to read books and maybe sometimes likes to sketch too

 😋 I find open source quite fascinating looking forward to contribute in near future